formester/formester-site/content/blog/need-online-quizzes-for-your-website.md

   can be a bit hard today.
 Everyone is somehow a part of marketing 24*7, but the average attention span of customers has dropped to only eight seconds.
 metaTitle: Why and How Should Your Website Use Interactive Quizzes?
+metaDescription: Unlock your website's potential with interactive quizzes.
-metaDescription: Do you want to know why should you use interactive quizzes to improve your website and business?
-Check out this Formester's blog post to find out the benefits of online quizzes for business.
+  Formester's blog explains the benefits of using online quizzes for your business.
 keywords: online quiz, online quiz for business, audience engagement, create online quiz, educate your customers with quiz
 author: Vivek Badani